michaeljlin/hello-operator/README.md

 ### Game Design

-A core design feature of Hello, Operator is having cooperative mechanics implemented in asynchronously differing roles.
+A core design feature of 'Hello, Operator' is having cooperative mechanics implemented in asynchronously differing roles.
 As such, there are three main challenges for the game engine:

 1. Simulating the total state of the game
 2. Determing what parts of the total state should be accessible to each player
 3. Delivering rendering updates in real-time

 To accomplish these goals, Node.js was chosen as the primary backend run-time environement due to its capacity for load management and additionally its flexibility in running asynchronous processes.
+The project initially started with a single run-time game simulation script that directly served rendering updates to clients.
+However, with the development of a proper [lobby system](#lobby-design) for handling matchmaking functions, the game simulation script was reworked to run as an individually instanced on-demand Node.js child process.
+As such, this Game Design section will cover the ```gameserver.js``` file specifically while more details about how it is implemented in the overall app can be found in the [Server Design](#server-design) section that discusses the ```lobbyserver.js``` file.

+To simulate the game, the ```gameserver.js``` script pulls map construction JSON data from a MySQL database and uses it to assemble an initial game simulation state.
+This is done by cross-referencing the ```gameObjects.js``` file which defines the properties of all possible game entities.
+By structuring individual game entities through commonly inherited characteristics via [Javascript extensions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/extends), the game engine is capable of combining multiple game entities together to create complex behaviors.

+A good example of this can be found in the [Guard object](https://github.com/Learning-Fuze/c9.17_spygames/blob/fe7c2315a745056957153c78b3b4f89d5b4d662e/helper/gameObject.js#L1092).

 ### Server Design